 Should a need for an ESA occur during a current term and/or after one of the aforementioned dates, students should complete the process below as soon as possible.
 While the College will make every reasonable effort to address all necessary and requested ESA requests, the College cannot guarantee that it will be reasonable or feasible for the current and/or upcoming term to grant an ESA request received after the stated deadlines.

 Submitting a request for an ESA does not guarantee a specific accommodation.
 Students must complete the ESA request process and receive approval before engaging in any behaviors related to the requested ESA.
 Additional and more detailed information can be found in the College’s ESA Agreement, which must be signed before an ESA will be permitted in a student’s residential living space.

-If the Director of SASS, in consultation with a medical professional from the Health and Counseling Center, as well as staff members from the Office of Residential Life, find that a requested ESA is not necessary and/or reasonable, the student may file a written appeal with the Dean of Students within five (5) business days of the denial.
+If the Director of SASS, in consultation with a medical professional from the Health and Counseling Center, as well as staff members from the Office of Housing and Residential Life, find that a requested ESA is not necessary and/or reasonable, the student may file a written appeal with the Dean of Students within five (5) business days of the denial.
 The appeal will be considered on the basis of written materials, information and/or documentation only.

 The appeal must be based upon one or more of the following criteria:

 • Procedural error(s) made in the consideration of the request

 • New information unavailable at the time of the request (i.e. updated medical information)